 for it does not assume that they will be answered

 and act accordingly.

-and fear of looking more deeply into ultimate reality.
+and the fear of looking more deeply into divinity.

 Perhaps we can look again at the reality of God